KiandaBPM/docs/content/docs/platform/document-generation/word document add-in.md

 4. Click on **Add**, then **Continue** and click on the **Home** tab.
 The **Show Kianda Taskpane** should be added to your ribbon.

-5. Click on the **Kianda Add-in**.
+5. On the right-hand side of the Home tab, click on the **Kianda Add-in**.

    ![Kianda button in word](/images/word-kianda-add-in-button.jpg)

-6. Log in using your username and password, select your subscription.
+6. In the Kianda pane log in using your Kianda username and password, select your subscription and press **Continue**.

 7. Click on the process link button ![Process link button](https://academy.kianda.com/wp-content/uploads/2022/02/process-link-button.gif) to get a dropdown list of Kianda processes that you have access to based on your role, for example Administrator or Designer.